Sanya-09/HackerRank/README.md

 # HackerRank
-This repo contains my submission to HackerRank challenges
+This repository contains my submission to HackerRank challenges